To whom it may concern:

 - Pain!
 We are equal opportunity destroyers, therefore we will choose many places for you to experience pain.
 We have even devised many different types of pain, but we’ll throw in some nitroglycerin to keep your mind off the pain temporarily.
-We are continually improving our repertoire of pain categories, so expect updates.
+We are continually improving our repertoire of pain categories, so updates are to be expected.

-- Mental confusion: This can be accompanied by embarrassment, memory loss, shortness of breath, poor co-ordination, inability to concentrate, and sensations of confusion or even having somehow lost your sense of self.
+- Mental confusion: This can be accompanied by embarrassment, memory loss, shortness of breath, poor co-ordination, and sensations of confusion or even shakiness.
 We try to simulate the experience of riding a never-ending roller coaster to satisfy your adventurous spirit.
 No safety harnesses required, and you have no choice of when the coaster ride starts, ends, or how fast it goes.

-In addition to the symptoms above, we also want to eliminate some things from your previously crowded life.
-Here are a few of the things which will be taken away from you now that you have been chosen to have a chronic and progressive condition:
+In addition to the symptoms above, we also want to eliminate some things from your crowded lifestyle.
+Here are a few of the things which will be taken away from you now that you have been chosen to have a chronic condition:

 As indicated previously, this condition is in constant flux and more symptoms will be added as we deem necessary.
 There is no warranty guarantee, technical support, or customer service available.